The value of

 Ultimately, location analytics are highly relevant to helping brands intelligently and effectively reach out to diverse audiences and is fundamental to achieving a shift from static to dynamic outdoor advertising.
 With access to large data sets, Telco operators can work with marketers to properly analyse and identify consumers, ensuring that the right messages are shown to the relevant audience at the correct time.

-There is no question that telecommunication providers have a crucial role not just in helping brands develop a deep, intimate understanding of key consumer segments, but also with the development of next-gen applications built to tap these insights for maximum customer reach.
+There is no question that Telco operators have a crucial role not just in helping brands develop a deep, intimate understanding of key consumer segments, but also with the development of next generation applications to tap these insights for maximum customer reach.
 With new data continuously captured and profiled in real-time, this value chain provides exceptional value to businesses both small and large.

-This is the reason StarHub has established a strong team of data scientists and platform architects to solve challenging and impactful problems with insights from data.
-We also continue to make relevant investments as necessary to develop new capabilities to draw even more insights from consumer behaviour.
+This is the reason why StarHub has established a strong team of data scientists and platform architects to solve challenging and impactful problems with insights derived from data.
+SmartHub, our in-house telco analytics solution, provides insights that cater directly to the needs of marketers.
+Find out more about SmartHub here.

 Telcos: The Up-and-Coming Source of Big Data